Hunter 2E Open Dev: Slash! Slash! Slashers!

 4) If you said “yes,” to Question 2, would you want the rules to support your transformation from hunter-to-slasher?
 Or, would you prefer this be kept more vague?

-57 responses to “Hunter 2E Open Dev: Slash!
+57 thoughts on “Hunter 2E Open Dev: Slash!
 Slash!
 Slashers!”

 2. I like having that possibility because it adds risk to the temptations of a hunter letting their sense of morals get flimsier and flimsier.
 Showing that there are consequences for taking a particular path.